nextgis/docs_ngcom/source/srs.rst

    Search results in the catalog

 You will be redirected to the import page.
-Here you can modify the name of SRS to be displayed in your WebGIS.
+Here you can modify the name of SRS to be displayed in your Web GIS.

 .. figure:: _static/new_srs_import_en.png
    :name: new_srs_import